 Improving Global Health

-Stanford Health Policy focuses on a wide range of important challenges that arise within the U.S. health-care system, including health care costs, access to care, and quality of care.
-Students and faculty study the underlying challenges in these areas, from economic, clinical, and legal perspectives.
-They conduct analyses of efforts to improve system efficiency and performance; design measures to better track system performance; evaluate new medical treatments; and participate in the development of new policies and approaches.
-Our work investigates many different components of the health-care system, including health-care providers, private insurers, government programs and the developers of new innovations and treatments.
-The underlying mission of all of our work at Stanford Health Policy is to make a difference in the health of the American people.
+Stanford Health Policy focuses on challenges within the U.S. health-care system, including high costs, access to care, quality of care, health disparities and health equity.
+We examine these underlying challenges from the economic, clinical, social and legal perspectives while conducting cost-effectiveness analyses of policies and treatments in an effort to improve system efficiency and performance; design measures to better track system performance; evaluate new medical treatments; and participate in the development of new policies and approaches.

 "Our research spans both domestic and global policy and we’re very interested in challenges around the globe.
 But of course we have many challenges here at home, so much of our work is done on domestic health policy," says Douglas K. Owens, chair of the Department of Health Policy.
 "How do we improve our health-care system?
 How do we improve health disparities?
 How do we address technology in such a way that it’s both affordable and fair?
 We’re examining the social determinants of health, climate change, gun violence — all of those have a very direct impact on health."